Yashhh-bhavsar/E-Commerce-Sales-Dashboard/README.md

 Gained experience in applying real-world business scenarios to analytics.

 This project is a stepping stone in my journey as a Data Analytics & BI professional, and I am continuously exploring and learning new techniques to improve my skills.

+The screenshot below represents the complete interactive dashboard developed in Power BI for analyzing e-commerce business performance.